LuiseFreese/blog/how-to-use-a custom-connector-in-Power-Automate.md

 * Add the **post a tweet** action

 provide your tweet text with Dynamic content as you wish from your Parse JSON action.
 Don't be afraid when the flow adds **Apply to each** loops!
+Unfortunatley, both artist-name and -song-name are named `name`, so you will need to figure out which is which.

+save your flow and guv

+## Run your flow

+Open your flic app and select the new button, set the action that is triggered by the `click` event to **Microsoft Flow** (watch out, this is the old name of Power Automate, which is not refelcted in the Flic app).
+When you now click the button, this will trigger our flow, that listens to the **Click** event of that button, get the current song and tweet about it!

+## Conclusion and what's next

+In this post I explained, how you can create a custom connector and call an API outside of Microsoft 365.
+You learned how to define actions and how to authorize your application so that you can retrieve the requested data.
+Which use cases do you have in mind?
+What would you like to build a custom connector for?
+Please share!